Best Napkin Holder of 2021

 Once we received all nine products, we quickly saw that all of them were made well and did their job in accordance with basic expectations.
 Deciding which napkin dispensers were the best came down to our testing process.
 We bought one of every size napkin we could find, set up a box fan, and turned a critical eye on the products.
 We were working with four different sized napkins: Large square (7.5" x 7.5"), Rectangular (7.75" x 4.5"), Decorative medium square (6.5" x 6.5"), and Small square (5" x 5").
 The four different size napkins allowed us to gauge the versatility of each product.

 To determine functionality, we considered how easily napkins could be inserted or removed, and their resistance to wind.
 To test the ease of use portion of the function metric, we simply tried taking napkins out of each product.
 Although this may seem like a fairly simple test, we did learn a lot.
-For example, it does make it easier to grab a napkin if there is a finger notch or if the product holds the napkins in a vertical fashion.
+For example, it's easier to grab a napkin if there's a finger notch or if the product holds the napkins in a vertical fashion.
 The exception to this rule was the Home Basics Scroll Collection.
 Even though it holds napkins vertically for an easy grab, we noticed that the decorative scrolls would sometimes accidentally catch the outer napkin when it was being loaded up.
 This was easy enough to fix, but a little annoying and affected the function of the product.

-We found that the Simplehuman Quick Grip Napkin Holder is the easiest to grab a napkin from because there is access no matter what side you happen to be facing.
+We found that the Simplehuman Quick Grip is the easiest to grab a napkin from because there is access no matter what side you happen to be facing.
 The products we found difficult to use are those without any notch in the walls, such as the Artifacts Trading Company Rattan Luncheon and the Home Acre Designs Modern Farmhouse napkin dispensers.
 Both of these products hold the napkins horizontally and do not have finger notches.

 We also tested wind resistance.
 We set up a box fan at the end of a dining room table in hopes of simulating wind — although it is important to keep in mind that wind is much more dynamic than the air coming out of a box fan.
 In the testing scenario, we place the napkin holders, filled to the brim with napkins, on the table at varying distances from the fan.
 We were pleasantly surprised to find that all of the napkin dispensers held their own against the box fan except for the Chez JuJu Gold Towel Caddy.